collapsed-stacks/startups/questions/1378/featuring-companies-on-site.md

 - tagged: `legal`, `website`
 - score: 1

-<p>I am currently building a website.
-It is similar to a price comparison, being a table showing courses by different companies and their costs. </p>
+I am currently building a website.
+It is similar to a price comparison, being a table showing courses by different companies and their costs.

-<p>Legally, do I need the company's permission to feature them on the site? </p>
+Legally, do I need the company's permission to feature them on the site?

 ## No Answers